Balázs Havasi: Notable performances

 In 2010, Havasi performed at the Shanghai World Expo Center with the Shanghai Symphony Orchestra during the World Expo.
 Aired by Chinese Central Television, the concert was seen by an estimated 200 million viewers.
 In 2011, he performed at Trieste's Verdi Theatre.
 The event was broadcast by Rai Uno.

 At a series of four concerts held at Papp Laszlo Sports Arena in Budapest around this time, he performed in front of an audience of 46,000 people.
 In 2016, Havasi performed at the Wiener Stadthalle in Vienna.

 In 2017, Havasi performed at the Sydney Opera House, Romania, and the Mercedes-Benz Arena in Berlin.
 In 2018 Havasi performed at the Tauron Arena in Krakow, Ergo Arena in Gdansk, and The Barbican in London.
 In 2019, Havasi became the first Hungarian musician to headline a concert at Wembley Arena in London, UK.
 On 29 December 2020 he broadcast a show online from the empty Budapest Arena to more than 80 countries.
 In 2021 Havasi made his North American debut of his Symphonic Concert Show, and became the first Eastern-European artist to sell out the Hard Rock Live in Hollywood, Florida.
 In March, 2022 Havasi performed at the Dubai Expo, and had a sold out concert at the Dubai Opera.
+On May 8th, 2023 the HAVASI production held a symphonic show in the Royal Albert Hall.
+It marked the first time that a Hungarian composer presented an entire concert of his original compositions at Royal Albert Hall.
+In honor of King Charles III’s coronation festivities the composer curated a unique program.